cdktf/cdktf-provider-ionoscloud/docs/autoCertificate.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.9/docs/resources/auto_certificate#id AutoCertificate#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.0/docs/resources/auto_certificate#id AutoCertificate#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `name`<sup>Optional</sup> <a name="name" id="@cdktf/provider-ionoscloud.autoCertificate.AutoCertificate.Initializer.parameter.name"></a>

-- *Type:* java.lang.String

-A certificate name used for management purposes.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.9/docs/resources/auto_certificate#name AutoCertificate#name}

 ---